rvt123/Multilabel_NER_LexGLUE/README.md

 ## Part 1: Text Classification

 Dataset: (ecthr_a) The European Court of Human Rights (ECtHR) hears allegations that a state has breached human rights provisions of the European Convention of Human Rights (ECHR).
 For each case, the dataset provides a list of factual paragraphs (facts) from the case description.
 Each case is mapped to articles of the ECHR that were violated (if any).
+There are 10 classes of voilations and some examples where there are no voilations so total of 11 classes.
+This is a multi-label classification problem.